Why did developers migrate Android applications from Java to Kotlin?: Introduction

-In this paper, we go one step further on the characterization of the migration of Android apps to Kotlin.
-We aim to know \emph{Why} and \emph{How} Android developers migrated their applications.
-This paper presents the initial responses to those questions.
+In this paper, we go one step further on regarding the characterization of the migration of Android apps to Kotlin.
+We conduct a \new{qualitative study} to study \emph{why} Android developers have migrated their applications from Java to Kotlin and bring together their experiences about the migration process.
+This study is important for understanding the limitations of the traditional way of writing Android apps (i.e., using Java language) from the Android developers' perspective.
+Moreover, we focus on developers who have begun migrating but have not finished at the moment of carrying out this study (i.e., their Android apps contain both Java and Kotlin code).

-To answer \emph{How} and \emph{Why} developers migrate their Android apps, we carried out two experiments.
-Firstly, we executed code analysis to identify, analyze and classify \emph{commits} that migrate code.
-Our research is based on a tool we built, named \miga, which analyzes the evolution of migrated apps.
-To our knowledge, no previous work has studied in detail the characteristics of the commits that migrate code.
+To perform the \new{study}, we first executed code analysis to identify {commits} on open-source Android applications that have migrated Java code to Kotlin.
+From those commits, we found the developers that wrote them, i.e., that migrated code from Java to Kotlin.
+Secondly, we contacted those developers via email to ask them why they migrated their Java code to Kotlin and their main reasons for doing so.

-Secondly, we interviewed \nremailreplies{} developers that have already migrated Java code from their Android applications.
-We initially asked them \emph{Why} (for which reasons) they migrated code.
-This survey complements that one done by Oliveira et al. \cite{OliveiraSANER20p206} which interviewed 7 developers to gain knowledge about the adoption of Kotlin on mobile development.
-In this work, we go one step further: we particularly focus on \emph{migrations} and, via those interviews, we could capture the migration experiences of \nremailreplies{} developers.
+In total, we received responses from \nremailreplies{} developers that had migrated code on open-source Android apps published on app stores.
+This study complements the one carried out by Oliveira et al. \cite{OliveiraSANER20p206}, where seven developers were interviewed to gain knowledge about the adoption of Kotlin in mobile development.
+We also complemented the interviews with a study of the grey literature to detect problems related to the adoption of Kotlin that were not mentioned by developers.

-Our research is important.
-We believe that, since the official adoption of Kotlin, Android development has begun a new era.
-As Kotlin is a relative new programming language (v1.0 released on 2016) and as it was recently adopted as official programming language for Android, we consider that understanding \emph{how} and \emph{why} developers migrate Android apps from Java to Kotlin is essential for \begin{inparaenum}[\it a)] \item discovering the difficulties developers have, and \item helping and supporting them with documentation and tools during the development and migration activities. \end{inparaenum}
+A focus on migration from Java to Kotlin in Android development is crucial because we believe that, since the official adoption of Kotlin, Android development has entered a new era.
+We hypothesize that, given the increasing support that Google has given to Kotlin on Android, all Android development could eventually move from Java to Kotlin.
+For this reason, we consider that it is essential to understand {why} developers migrate Android apps from Java to Kotlin, in order to \begin{inparaenum}[a)] \item uncover the difficulties developers have encountered and \item help and support them with documentation, techniques and tools for development and migration activities. \end{inparaenum} In this paper, we identify potential directions that the research community could focus on to help developers overcome such difficulties.